San Clemente Personal Injury Attorneys

 - In medical malpractice suits, there is a cap on non-economic damages of $250,000.

 - The statute of limitations for filing a personal injury claim is generally two years following the date of the accident.
 However, there are some types of personal injury suits that fall under a different statute of limitations.
-Medical malpractice cases, for example, must be filed within a year, unless the claimant was a minor at the time of the injury.
-Claimants in cases in which the at-fault party has been charged in criminal court may have up to ten years to file a civil personal injury lawsuit.
+Medical malpractice cases, for example, must generally be filed within a year, unless the claimant was a minor at the time of the injury.
 Claims filed against a governmental agency in California must be filed within six months from the date of the injury, and a number of additional procedural rules must be followed.
+This includes claims on behalf of minors.

 - California follows a pure comparative negligence rule, which means that if you are at least partially responsible for your accident, you may still recover damages, but any damages award will be reduced according to your percentage of fault.
 For example, if you were found to be 10 percent responsible for your accident, your compensation will be reduced by 10 percent.